SlumDunk/wiki-visualization/README.md

 # Wikipedia-VEWS
-Research project - Dr.Aidong Lu - UNC Charlotte
+Research project - UNC Charlotte

 project structure:
 -application:the code about the application